Spinoza’s Modal Metaphysics

 Spinoza cannot accept two of the most prominent accounts proposed by his contemporaries.
 According to Descartes, (a) modal truths and modal truth-makers depend on God’s volitions and (b) the form of dependence is efficient causation.
 According to Leibniz, (a) modal truths and modal truth-makers depend on God’s ideas and intellectual activities and (b) the form of dependence is ontological and does not involve efficient causation.
 However, Spinoza denies that God’s nature contains a will and intellect in the sense required for these accounts (Ip17s).

-Nonetheless, Spinoza does think that all things depend on God (Ip15), and he points to an alternative account of how possibilities and possibilia might depend on God.
+Nonetheless, Spinoza thinks that all things depend on God (Ip15), and he points to an alternative account of how possibilities depend on God.
 He claims that non-existing modes are grounded in God’s actual attributes.
 “The ideas of singular things, or of modes, that do not exist must be comprehended God’s infinite idea in the same way as the formal essences of singular things, or modes, are contained in God’s attributes” (IIp8).
 He unpacks the “comprehension” or containment of non-divine formal essences in conceptual terms: “Essences [of non-existing things] are comprehended in another in such a way that they can be conceived through it” (Ip8s2).
 This suggests that the essences of all things, including non-existing things, are conceptually contained in God’s attributes.

-In more general terms, Spinoza’s idea is that possibilities are grounded in God by being actually exemplified by God, a view that fits nicely with interpretations of Spinoza’s modes as things that inhere in God (see section 1.3 above).
+In more general terms, Spinoza’s idea seems to be that possibilities are grounded in God by being actually exemplified by God, a view that fits nicely with interpretations of Spinoza’s modes as things that inhere in God (see section 1.3 above).
 Thus, it is possible for something to be thinking because God is actually a thinking thing (IIp1d).
 The grounding of possibility in actuality is a very attractive metaphysical thesis in its own right, and Spinoza’s God has a sufficiently rich nature to ground all possibilities by actually exemplifying them all (Ip15 and Ip16).

 Spinoza’s account of the grounds of modality also presents an interesting challenge to anyone attracted to the thesis that God grounds possibilities, but who wants to deny that God directly exemplifies every possibility (Newlands 2016).
 Those unhappy with Spinoza’s expansive divine nature would need to explain how it is that God grounds some possibilities, such as being extended, without actually being extended.
 One could follow Descartes in harkening back to the Scholastic notion of “eminent” containment, but Spinoza reads that appeal as the name of the problem, not its solution.
-Leibniz was sometimes attracted to the idea that every basic creaturely possibility is formed from God’s non-mental perfections, but he has a very hard time explaining how every creaturely possibility can be constructed out of the sparse set of traditional divine perfections.
+Leibniz was sometimes attracted to the idea that every basic creaturely possibility is formed from God’s non-mental perfections, but he will have a hard time explaining how every creaturely possibility can be constructed out of the sparse set of traditional divine perfections.

 Without reducing creaturely possibilities to God’s actual perfections (as idealists do with extension), Spinoza presents an alternative grounding thesis and a challenge.
 Let every possibility be grounded in God via actual exemplification, even if this requires expanding the divine nature beyond its traditional boundaries.
 For those unwilling to follow Spinoza on this expansion, Spinoza’s challenge is for proponents of nearby alternatives to provide a non-metaphorical explanation of how God grounds certain basic possibilities without actually and directly exemplifying them.
 Until such an account is given, Spinoza’s biting conclusion offers an unmet challenge: “But by what divine power could [extension or any property not exemplified by God] be created?
 They are completely ignorant of that.
 And this shows that they do not understand what they themselves say” (Ip15s).
 At the very least, Spinoza’s challenge highlights how his modal metaphysics extends beyond the topic of necessitarianism and continues to invite wider investigation.

 [All references to Spinoza’s Ethics use the form of PartTypeNumberSubtype (so “EIp4d” means Part One, Proposition Four, Demonstration).
-Other variants of types include “d” for definition, “ax” for axiom, and “le” for lemma.
+Other variants of types include “d” for definition, “a” for axiom, and “le” for lemma.
 Other subtypes include “s” for scholium and “c” for corollary.
 Spinoza’s letters are cited as Ep, using their standard numbering.
 All other citations from Spinoza’s corpus are cited by volume/page of Edwin Curley’s Collected Works, from which all translations are also taken.

 - Bennett, Jonathan, 1991.
 “Spinoza’s Monism: A Reply to Curley,” in God and Nature: Spinoza’s Metaphysics, Yirmiyahu Yovel (ed.), 53–60, Leiden: E.J.
 Brill.